Lake District: Climate

 The Lake District's location on the northwest coast of England, coupled with its mountainous geography, makes it the wettest part of England.
 The UK Met Office reports average annual precipitation of more than 2000 mm, but with considerable local variation.

-Although the entire region receives above-average rainfall, there is a wide disparity between the amount of rainfall in the western and eastern lakes, as the Lake District experiences relief rainfall.
-Seathwaite, Borrowdale is the wettest inhabited place in England with an average of 3300 mm of rain a year, while nearby Sprinkling Tarn is even wetter, recording over 5000 mm per year; by contrast, Keswick, at the end of Borrowdale receives 1470 mm every year, and Penrith (just outside the Lake District) only 870 mm.
+Although the entire region receives above-average rainfall, there is a wide disparity between the amounts of rainfall in the western and eastern lakes, as the Lake District experiences relief rainfall.
+Seathwaite, Borrowdale is the wettest inhabited place in England with an average of 3300 mm of rain a year, while nearby Sprinkling Tarn is even wetter, recording over 5000 mm per year; by contrast, Keswick, at the lower end of Borrowdale, receives 1470 mm every year, and Penrith (just outside the Lake District) only 870 mm.
 March to June tend to be the driest months, with October to January the wettest, but at low levels, there is relatively little difference between months.

-Although sheltered valleys experience gales on an average of only five days a year, the Lake District is generally very windy with the coastal areas having 20 days of gales, and the fell tops around 100 days of gales per year.
-The maritime climate means that the Lake District experiences relatively moderate temperature variations throughout the year.
-Mean temperature in the valleys ranges from about 3 °C in January to around 15 °C in July.
+Although there are gales in the sheltered valleys on only five days a year on average, the Lake District is generally very windy: the coastal areas have 20 days of gales, and the fell tops around 100 days of gales per year.
+The maritime climate means that the Lake District has relatively moderate temperature variations throughout the year.
+The mean temperature in the valleys ranges from about 3 °C in January to around 15 °C in July.
 (By comparison, Moscow, at the same latitude, ranges from -10 to 19 C.)

 The relatively low height of most of the fells means that, while snow is expected during the winter, they can be free of snow at any time of the year.
 Normally, significant snowfall only occurs between November and April.
 On average, snow falls on Helvellyn 67 days per year.
-During the year, valleys typically experience 20 days with snow falling, a further 200 wet days, and 145 dry days.
+Snow typically falls on 20 days of the year in the valleys, with a further 200 days with some rain, and 145 completely dry days.
 Hill fog is common at any time of year, and the fells average only around 2.5 hours of sunshine per day, increasing to around 4.1 hours per day on the coastal plains.